hmans/material-composer/README.md

 ## Summary

-Material Composer allows you to assemble GPU-based Three.js materials from a collection of provided modules (or your own, custom modules.)
+Use Material Composer to assemble GPU-based Three.js materials from a collection of provided modules (or your own, custom-built ones.)
 Modules are authored using [Shader Composer], which will compile them into one combined shader.

 ## Ecosystem